Sim Shagaya

 Sim Shagaya is a Nigerian media and technology entrepreneur.
-He is the founder and CEO of uLesson Education Limited - an app built to make education available to learners across Africa.
-He is the founder and former C.E.O of one of West Africa's largest electronic commerce website Konga.com and founder of E-Motion Advertising - a leading out-of-home media company acquired in 2019 by Loadstad Media.
+He is the founder and CEO of uLesson Education Limited - an app built to make education available to learners across Africa and founder and chancellor of Miva Open University.
+He is the founder and former C.E.O of one of West Africa's largest electronic commerce website Konga.com and founder of E-Motion Advertising - a leading out-of-home media company acquired in 2019 by Loatsad Promomedia.
 In 2014, he was named in Forbes' list of "10 Most Powerful Men in Africa".

 In August 2019, Sim Shagaya was invited to and accepted to serve as a member of the Economic Advisory Council of the Executive Governor of his home town, Plateau State, Samuel Lalong.

 Early life and education

 Sim Shagaya was born in Nigeria where he served in the Nigerian Army after completing the Nigerian Military School.
 He completed most of his education in the US.
 He is a graduate of George Washington University and holds a Masters of Engineering degree from Dartmouth College.
 He also graduated with an MBA from Harvard Business School in 2003.